 Classic Sandwich Bread

-- 2 tsp yeast in 1/4 cup warm water add tsp sugar to activate
+- 2 teaspoon yeast in ¼ cup warm water add teaspoon sugar to activate

-- 1 cup sour milk slightly warm for sour milk add tsp white vinegar to milk
+- 1 cup sour milk slightly warm for sour milk add teaspoon white vinegar to milk

 - 2 cups warm water

 - 6-7 cups unbleached flour and more for dusting I use this flour

 - In a large mixing bowl mix ¼ cup warm water, teaspoon sugar, and 2 teaspoon of yeast

 - Allow this to activate for about 5 minutes.

 - Warm milk and butter slightly in a saucepan turn off heat, and add a teaspoon of white vinegar (make sure milk isn't hot, just warm)

 - Whisk in milk, sugar, and additional warm water, and salt in with yeast mixture.

 - 1 cup at a time, add flour.
 Mix until fully incorporated and there is no dry flour.